highcharts/highcharts/docs/dashboards/data-handling.md

 The DataCursor provides a system to synchronize status data on cells of DataTables.
 This can be for example highlights, markers, or selections.
 It supports multiple tables and statuses simultaneously.
 Each Board has a DataCursor that is accessible via the `Board.dataCursor` property.
+[DataCursor sync demo](https://www.highcharts.com/demo/dashboards/datacursor-sync)